hernantz/blog/content/else-considered-harmful.md

 nested in a cataract of `if`/`else` combinations, which is difficult to maintain and reduces expresability of your program.

-In this post we explore strategies that structure our code to avoid that unnecessary complexity in readability.
+In this post we *incrementally* explore strategies that structure our code to avoid that unnecessary complexity in readability.

 ## If you write else